4

 2

 • $\begingroup$ Could this effect (if statistically real at all time periods) be due to the traders who set stop losses (causing the price to fall further and more stop losses to trigger), and trailing stops, but don't set limit orders?
-I.e. cut your losses early and ride your winners. $\endgroup$ Nov 30, 2011 at 1:29
+I.e. cut your losses early and ride your winners. $\endgroup$ Commented Nov 30, 2011 at 1:29

 • $\begingroup$ See also this question and answers there: quant.stackexchange.com/questions/2652/… $\endgroup$